biswa0808/thomaspernet/content/post/table_to_md.md

 import import_medium as md
 ```

-Then we declare the variable
+Then we declare the variables

 ```python
 make_table = md.Spreadsheet(url = url, path = path)